Beaumaris Zoo

 Photographer: Tyr Liang

-This abandoned zoo once housed a wide variety of animals including lions, tigers, leopards, elephants, monkeys and polar bears, and is most notably remembered as the home of the last thylacine in captivity.
+This abandoned zoo once housed a wide variety of animals including lions, tigers, leopards, elephants, monkeys and polar bears.
+It is most notably remembered as the home of the last thylacine in captivity, which died in 1936.
 Originally opened in 1895 at the Battery Point residence of socialite Mary Grant Roberts, the zoo was moved to a new zoological facility operated by the Hobart City Council at the Queens Domain in 1923.
 Wander amongst the ruins of old animal enclosures at this fascinating site.

 Domain